 You may take a bath or a shower as air, soap, and water will not hurt your stoma and water will not go into the stoma.
 It is okay to do this with or without your pouch on.

 - Liquid medicines may work better than solid ones.
 Take these when they are available.

 - Some drugs have a special (enteric) coating.
 Your body will not absorb these well.
-Ask your doctor or pharmacist for other kinds of medicine.
+Ask your provider or pharmacist for other kinds of medicine.

-Talk with your doctor if you are taking birth control pills.
+Talk with your provider if you are taking birth control pills.
 Your body may not absorb them well enough to keep you from getting pregnant.

 Emptying and Cleaning Your Pouch

 It is best to empty your pouch when it is about one-third to one-half full.
 It is easier than when it is fuller, and there will be less odor.

 To empty your pouch (remember -- stool may keep coming out of the stoma as you do this):

 - Wear a clean pair of medical gloves.